 The Valley curriculum is presented through a variety of themes that integrate lessons in language, math, science, and social studies.
 For a more in depth look at our curriculum, click here.

 Valley students are introduced to foundational art topics including: Line & Texture; Color; Shape & Space; Form; and Art/Design.
 Students explore a wide range of materials and learn about diverse artists and art forms from many cultures.
-Kindergarten through the 5th grade classes visit the Art Studio once a week.
+Music appreciation is also practiced.
+Students learn about rhythm, dynamics, musical styles.
+Classes are exposed to songs and musical styles from all over the world.
+Drama is part of our creative art program as well.
+Students may create their own play to act out, or perhaps use a known story.
+Memorizing parts, creating choreography, and the art of stagecraft are all introduced.
+Kindergarten through the 5th grade classes visit Creative Arts once a week.

 Library & Technology